Chelechepe/Project_2_Pipeline/README.md

 ## Hypothesis:
 #

-Use the 3 diferent experts ratings for top ranked players and add their overall rating stats to select the best player to draft within a budget cap. can we select the best posible draft out of this corrolation?
+Use the 3 diferent experts ratings for top ranked players and add their overall rating stats to select the best player to draft within a budget cap. can we select the best posible draft out of this corrolation, and if there are any indication of which characteristics of the players i should prioritize when drafting to have the best posible outcome?
 #

 ### Lets try and avoid dropping the ball!